JL-III/Theatria/docs/gameplay-features/crate-keys.md

 - Certain ranks on the server unlock Spawner Crate Keys.
 Check your rank perks to see if you're eligible.

 ### 3. Titan Crate Keys
-- Available for purchase at **/warp titan**.
+- Available for purchase at the underground area next to spawn.
 Visit the Titan Shop in-game to obtain these keys.

 ## How to Use Crate Keys